In addition, we utilize the following approaches to your dental care:

 - Utilizing the least toxic restorative materials for you

-- Using materials sensitivity testing to determine personal sensitivity levels
+- Using materials sensitivity testing provided to us by outside labs

 - Safe removal of mercury-containing metal amalgam fillings